MikeInnes/mikeinnes.github.io/_posts/2017-09-13-brainforth.md

 That escalated quickly.
 We bootstrapped a high-level system, unrecognisable from brainfuck, in only a couple hundred lines of code.
 It was also pretty fun to build; this kind of task is a fractal of interesting little logic puzzles.
 Of course, it’s not without limitations.
 For example, it doesn’t support closures, so you can’t use `map` if you want to (say) add a user input integer to every item in a list.

 Is there any point to this at all?
-Aside from wanting to have a side project that couldn’t *possibly* be successful and therefore turn into real work, I think there’s real value in thinking about strange turing machines.
+Aside from wanting to have a side project that couldn’t *possibly* be successful and therefore turn into real work, I think there’s real value in thinking about strange Turing machines.
 The world is full of computers that aren’t CPUs – biological cells, quantum circuits, [fractions](https://en.wikipedia.org/wiki/FRACTRAN) – and programming them is currently much closer to brainfuck than to Python.
 Finding programming models that are intuitive while exploiting the hardware (or wetware) well is an important unsolved problem.

 Of course, brainforth contributes nothing of value to any of these efforts.